-The Secure City programme is a joint initiative between the City of London Corporation and City Police.
-It's intended to deliver significant improvements to the safety of Square Mile residents, workers and visitors.
+The Secure City programme is a joint initiative between the City of London Corporation and City of London Police, which aims to deliver significant improvements to the safety of residents, workers and visitors in the Square Mile.

-Drawing on the success of historical approaches to security and the latest examples of best practice from capital cities across the globe, the programme will future-proof security arrangements to meet the challenges of 2025 and beyond.
+Drawing on recognised best practice from capital cities across the globe, the programme will future-proof our security arrangements to meet the challenges and threats of the future.

-Secure City is not just about maintaining the Square Mile as somewhere where people are safe and feel safe, but that it becomes the safest city area in the world.
+Secure City is not just about ensuring the Square Mile remains somewhere where people are safe and feel safe.
+Our aim is for it to become the safest city area in the world.

-Equally, as new attractions open to build the Culture Mile (including the Museum of London at Smithfield) Secure City programme will look at ways to protect these new ‘crowded spaces’.
+As new attractions open to build the Culture Mile, including the Museum of London at Smithfield, the Secure City programme will look at ways to protect these new crowded spaces.